skypyproject/skypy/docs/configuration_files.rst

 * `Multi-column assignment`: multi-column assignment is performed with any 2d-array, where one of the dimensions is interpreted as the rows of the table and the second dimension, as separate columns.
 Or you can do it from a function that returns a tuple.

-  We use multi-column assignment in the following example where we sample different halo properties from a lognormal distribution (returns a tuple of three arrays):
+  We use multi-column assignment in the following example where we sample a two-dimensional array of values from a lognormal distribution and then store them as three columns in a table:

   .. code:: yaml